The Notes of Nord

 The compulsory masks were gone at the 1/22 SFTOS concert*, but the preceding Fall ’21 SFTOS season offered its own special offenses: some wandering ATOS official filling-in organist gave us a surprise mandatory (!!) silent film screening with also-mandatory “delightful” organ accompaniment, which really brings cultural fascism to a new breathtakingly silly level.
 Amazingly, I didn’t storm out of the building shouting incoherently, but I did ostentatiously go sit in a nearby room without compulsory silent film — and really comfortable couches!
 And so I read my sun king memoir on my phone (snoot snoot) while the compulsory hilarious antics of some silent screen drudge o’ yore raged on in the auditorium....

-Theater seats in the silent movie golden era of the 1920s were probably intended to be supremely comfortable and probably some even were, even in the non movie-palace down the street.
+Theater seats in the silent movie golden era of the 1920s were probably intended to be supremely comfortable and probably some even were, even in the not so palace down the street.
 It was an important feature in the business of getting people to pay for tickets for the amusing black & white movie and the splendiferous organ. ...
 That this rollicking often-embarrassing & occasionally laughable spectacle (when it wasn’t a tear-jerker) should resolve in our tattered times to the non-profit pretensions of theater & theater-organ restorations — well, he says with a poignant sigh, it’s just a sad reminder that life is short, and not necessarily sweet ... certainly not every minute ... so the wise pilgrim must choose its minutes carefully....

 Low Fidelity